CSRF and Beyond

 Sadly, we have to interrupt this thought to address real-world challenges of web apps.
 I’ve defined a strict workflow as (1) shipping address required, (2) payment info required, (3) discount coupon optional, (4) confirm transaction required.
 A site’s UI design influences how strict these steps will be enforced.
 For example, the checkout process might be a single page that updates with XHR calls as the user fills out each section in any order.
 Conversely, this single page checkout might enable each step as the user completes them in order.

-What this discussion of CSRF attacks has highlighted is the soft underbelly of web sites’ state management mechanisms.
+These attacks highlight the soft underbelly of web app state management mechanisms.